secretstartups/handbook/cmo-shadow/index.html.md

 ### What it is not
 {: #what-it-is-not}

 The CMO Shadow Program is not a performance evaluation or the next step to a promotion.
-Being a CMO shadow is not needed to get a promotion or a raise, and should not be a consideration factor for a promotion or raise, as diverse applicants have different eligibilities.
+Being a CMO shadow is not needed to get a promotion or a raise, and should not be a consideration factor for a promotion or raise, as diverse partipants have different eligibilities.

 ### Reasons to participate
 {: #reasons-to-participate}

-To be developed
+1. Are you interested in learning more about marketing's interaction with other departments within the company?
+1. Are you intersted in how other leaders within marketing run their 1:1s with CMO or run their team meetings and you're looking for leadership inspiration you can take back to your team?

 ### What is it like?
 {: #what-it-is-like}

-To be developed
+* CMO days are very interesting.
+One moment, you will be talking about a press strategy and the next, you'll be in pipeline converstaions.
+Depending on the meeting, some may give you context of what you're hearing or some may not.
+If limited context is given, then you're quickly trying to dig into the data that's been presented so you can glean as much information from the meeting as possible, before going on to the next.

 ### What is the feedback from the CMO?
 {: #cmo-feedback}